Turbulence-Induced Fluctuating Interfaces in Heterogeneously-Active Suspensions: Results

-The generalized dimensions $D_q$ vs $q$ in Fig.~\ref{fig:interface}(h) show a broad distribution more pronounced towards the negative $q$ values, while the positive $q$ part of the distribution remains relatively flat.
-This shows that more of the multiscale fluctuations happen at the lower magnitudes of the height profile, while the larger positive deviations are smoother (propped by the coherent large vortices).
-The corresponding $f_\alpha-\alpha$ spectrum of singularity strengths $\alpha$ in Fig.~\ref{fig:interface}(i) show a positively skewed distribution admitting a range of $\alpha$ values and hence suggesting that the fluctuations follow a range of scaling exponents.
+The spectrum of singularity strengths $f_\alpha-\alpha$ in Fig.~\ref{fig:interface}(i) show a positively skewed distribution admitting a range of $\alpha$ values and hence suggesting that the fluctuations follow a range of scaling exponents.
 Interestingly, with increasing activity in the patch the degree of multifractality reduces.
 The outward bulges that dominate in the highly active $\alpha_L = -6$ turbulence tend to smoothen the interfacial profile causing an overall reduction in the range of singularity exponents of the interfacial height.
-The $\alpha_L = -1$ case, thus, shows the most multifractal fluctuations.
-We arrive at a curious parallel between this emergent hydrodynamic interface---without any \textit{real} physical barrier separating the coexisting flow regions---with the fluctuating interfaces of droplets in inertial turbulence~\cite{pal2016binary} and the self-induced fluctuations of an active droplet in a passive fluid medium~\cite{padhan2023activity}: Both these cases of immiscible fluids separated by an elastic interface manifest multifractal fluctuations.
+The $\alpha_L = -1$ case, thus, shows the most multifractal fluctuations. \sid{Finally, we checked that the spread of the multifractality exponents is not influenced by the smoothening procedure employed in the interfacial calculation (see Methods).}

+We arrive at a curious parallel between this emergent hydrodynamic interface---without any \textit{real} physical barrier separating the coexisting flow regions---with the fluctuating interfaces of droplets in inertial turbulence~\cite{pal2016binary} and the self-induced fluctuations of an active droplet in a passive fluid medium~\cite{padhan2023activity,padhan2025cahn}: Both these cases of immiscible fluids separated by an elastic interface manifest multifractal fluctuations.